thiagokokada/blog/posts/2024-07-31/01-generating-yaml-files-with-nix.md

 [`action-validator`](https://github.com/mpalmer/action-validator), one that I particularly packaged in [nixpkgs](https://github.com/NixOS/nixpkgs/pull/260217) to use in those cases.
-But you could use e.g.: a validator of Kubernetes YAML.
+But you could use e.g.: a validator of Kubernetes YAML like this [one](https://yamline.com/k8s/).
 Or a generic YAML lint like this [one](https://github.com/adrienverge/yamllint).
 The possibilities are endless.